Now accepting applications!

 We welcome international scholars.
 Applicants whose native language is not English must be able to demonstrate the ability to write and converse fluently in English.
 In addition, depending on the topic and specific research materials required, applicants should have an understanding of Latin or other foreign languages sufficient to make substantive use of Special Collections materials.
 English translations are not always available.

-The residency must occur during the 2015 calendar year, but does not have to be taken all at one time.
+The residency must occur between September 1, 2015 and August 31, 2016, but does not have to be taken all at one time.
 Scholars are expected to be in residence at the Smithsonian full-time during their award tenures (plans to be away should be discussed in advance, if possible), to devote full-time effort to the research proposed, and to be regular users of Smithsonian Libraries special collections.
 The scholar will have access to the Smithsonian Libraries’ other collections and patron privileges such as interlibrary loan services.
 Scholars may be invited to address an informal colloquium of Smithsonian Institution staff and fellows on the topic of his or her research.

 Stipends are not disbursed until after the scholar’s arrival but can be used for any purpose, including travel.
 No additional allowances are available.
 The Smithsonian Office of Fellowships and Internships (OFI) manages the award procedures.